Doug Mathis: Coaching career

+Seattle Mariners

 Mathis was the pitching coach of the Clinton LumberKings in the Seattle Mariners organization in 2017 and 2018.

+Toronto Blue Jays

 Mathis moved to the Toronto Blue Jays organization in 2019, as the pitching coach of the Buffalo Bisons.

+Texas Rangers

 Mathis was named the bullpen coach of the Texas Rangers on January 2, 2020.
 Mathis was named a Rangers co-pitching coach, along with Brendan Sagara, following the 2019 season.
 The Rangers dismissed Mathis and Sagara after the 2022 season.

+Los Angeles Dodgers

+On February 23, 2024, Mathis was hired by the Los Angeles Dodgers to serve as a pitching coach for their Triple–A affiliate, the Oklahoma City Comets.